Filipe-Samuel-p/Filipe-Samuel-p/README.md

 ## Additional Information
 - Scientific initiation in data science as part of the Pescarte project, focusing on data analysis for sustainable fisheries management.
 - Back-end developer and manager at SoulCode, responsible for leading development teams in creating scalable software.
-- Currently a software development intern at Globo, involved in cutting-edge projects using modern development practices.
 - Former Director of Strategy and Projects at ENACTUS, leading social entrepreneurship initiatives to improve communities.

 <div align="center">